Governor says surfing can connect California and El Salvador

 The U.S. government already invests some money in Salvadoran infrastructure, including roads and water and sewage treatment near El Salvador’s coasts through the Millennium Challenge Corporation, created in 2004 under then-President George W. Bush.
 Last year it contributed about $3 million for a $10.8 million project to develop the coastal area called El Zonte to build hotels and a water treatment plant.
 MCC has pledged $277 million for coastal development and other projects over a number of years.

 Several surfing business owners who joined Newsom on Tuesday said without improved roads and sewage treatment it is harder to attract more tourists.
-El Salvador already has to compete with nearby Costa Rica and its world-renowned beaches and surfing.
+El Salvador has world class surf, particularly on the Punta Roca beach that is well-known to traveling surfers, but lags behind nearby Costa Rica as an international tourist destination, said Jess Ponting, director of the Center for Surf Research at San Diego State University.

+“The surf tourism resources (waves) are definitely there, surf tourists just need to know it’s relatively safe to travel to and be in those locations,” he said in an email.
+“It seems pretty clear that there is a lot of untapped potential for surf tourism in El Salvador.”

 Beyond the economic benefits, surfing can provide a dream for young children with few opportunities, said Marcelo Castellanos, who runs a surfing academy in the area.
 He told Newsom about an 11-year-old boy he trained who eight years later became a professional surfer traveling the world.